-Virginia Department of Transportation (VDOT), ATMS Deployment at McConnell Public Safety and Transportation Operations Center in Northern Virginia
+Technical Manager - Virginia Department of Transportation (VDOT), ATMS Deployment at McConnell Public Safety and Transportation Operations Center in Northern Virginia

 In 2008 Q-Free Open Roads deployed its premiere ATMS solution, OpenTMS, at the McConnell Public Safety and Transportation Operations Center (MPSTOC) in Fairfax, VA.
 OpenTMS was selected by VDOT to replace an aging, legacy Traffic Management System with a modern, Commercial Off-the-Shelf (COTS) solution that would easily integrate its extensive set of Intelligent Transportation Systems (ITS) field devices and provide a scalable and extensible architecture to support future system expansion and integration with other stakeholder systems within Virginia, Maryland and Washington D.C.
 As the Technical Manager on this project, Ms. Bond was responsible for procurement, requirements, design, and development of the OpenTMS deployment.
-She managed tasking to include integration with new legacy ITS devices as well as upgrading functionality deployed in their new Transportation Operations Center (TOC).
+She managed risks and tasking to include integration with new legacy ITS devices as well as upgrading functionality deployed in their new Transportation Operations Center (TOC).
 She managed the software rollout and transition planning for the project including the deployment of hardware and software supporting the ATMS.
 Transition planning included the migration from a legacy ATMS as well as moving operations to a new location.
 Ms. Bond provided oversight for the integration of Lane Control, Ramp Meters, and Gate Control modules into OpenTMS, as well as managing tasking to include integration of travel time and device upgrades.

-Virginia Department of Transportation (VDOT), I-81 Corridor ATMS
+Technical Manager - Virginia Department of Transportation (VDOT), I-81 Corridor ATMS

-Q-Free Open Roads deployed OpenTMS at two regional transportation operation centers on the I-81 Corridor in Virginia and have subsequently staffed, operated and maintained these facilities since 2004.
+Q-Free Open Roads deployed OpenTMS at two regional transportation operation centers on the I-81 Corridor in Virginia and have subsequently staffed, operated, and maintained these facilities since 2004.
 Ms. Bond was the Technical Manager on this project and responsible for the requirements definition, design, and development of the next generation OpenTMS Enterprise System.
 She managed the \$750,000 investment to upgrade numerous capabilities including adding new modules, integrating with new and legacy ITS devices, and upgrading functionality within all existing modules.
 This effort was completed using iterative deployments in both the VDOT Northwest and Southwest regional TOCs and was delivered on-time and within budget.

-West Virginia Division of Highways (WVDOH), Statewide Advanced Transportation Management System Deployment
+Director of Engineering, Project Delivery - West Virginia Division of Highways (WVDOH), Statewide Advanced Transportation Management System Deployment

 Q-Free Open Roads provided a statewide ATMS solution as the backbone of the WVDOH statewide ITS program.
-Open Roads also integrated Computer-aided Design (CAD) data from ten independent 911 CAD systems across the state to provide comprehensive coverage of a majority of the interstate throughout West Virginia.
-Ms. Bond was responsible for overseeing the OpenTMS customization and configuration for the West Virginia Deployment.
+Ms. Bond was responsible for overseeing the OpenTMS customization and configuration for the initial West Virginia Deployment in 2008.
 She worked with the project manager to coordinate technical resources and manage the development and integration of the ATMS.
 She provided programmatic Quality Assurance/Quality Control to ensure that OpenTMS was delivered as specified.